Yellow Footed Tortoise

 Cub Creek Animal Care Information

-Housing - Diesel has seasonal housing to accommodate his need for warm temperatures.
+Housing - Tonka has seasonal housing to accommodate his need for warm temperatures.
 In the summer, he lives in the Pentagon with our cavies and wallabies to enjoy the Missouri summer heat.
 He has a large area to explore, and is given a small pond to cool off in.
 When the temperatures start to drop, he is moved to Lemur Landing and gets to hang out with some of our lemurs, bettongs, and various birds.

 Diet - All of our tortoises are fed a mixture of fruits and vegetables, along with a calcium supplement to keep their shells strong and healthy.
 Their diet mainly consists of apples, sweet potato, and lettuce.
 Occasionally they’ll get treated with various other fruits and vegetables; a favorite of theirs is eggplant!